 The following members of Kenyon oversee the administration of the College curriculum and assist students in forming individual curricula as they progress through Kenyon.

 The provost is the College officer in charge of all academic affairs.
 The provost's responsibilities include matters pertaining to the faculty, curriculum, instruction, academic records, and academic facilities.
 Students may consult the provost on policies in these areas.
-The provost's office is located in Ransom Hall.
+The provost's office is located in Bailey House.